Libertree/libertree/specification.md

 any previous connection, whether with the same requester or a different one.

 The requester MAY provide a name for itself.
 This name is intended to be used for display purposes.
-It MUST be 64 characters in length or shorter.
+It MUST be 32 characters in length or shorter.
 It MUST NOT be empty.
-It MUST NOT consist entirely of whitespace.
+Each of its characters MUST be a letter, a number, a period, or a hyphen.

 ### AUTHENTICATE